bag7044/IDS2024S/quiz/Q4/README.md

 Bayesian - Edwin Jaynes

 6. What is the range of a probability value?
 Is this range a convention or a necessity of the definition of probability?
+[0,1] or [1, + infinity]  and it must be in this range to be considered probability so it is a necessity for this type of philosophy.

 7. Recall our class discussion on Probability Theory.
 Suppose you ask two equally-trustworthy people to look out the window and tell you what they see in the distance.
 They both observe an animal in the distance but their observation is different.
 One sees a horse and the other sees donkey.
 Which one of the observations would you trust?
 Why?
 Which principle of Probability Theory applies to this experiment and how?